Yayan57/Python_projects/README.md

 # Python projects

-This repository shows the projects that I have been working on and am continuing to either work on or create
+This repository shows the projects that I have been working on and am continuing to either work on or create.